barionleg/ANTs_wiki/antsRegistration-reproducibility-issues.md

 # Causes of variance

+## Random sampling

+Some registration methods in ITK, including global transforms (Rigid, Affine) randomly perturb the point set that is used to sample the registration metric in the virtual space.
+The point set is usually initialized to be a regular grid of points at the voxel centers of the fixed image.
+A [random perturbation](https://github.com/InsightSoftwareConsortium/ITK/blob/master/Modules/Registration/RegistrationMethodsv4/include/itkImageRegistrationMethodv4.hxx#L917-L1076) is applied to [reduce bias in estimation](http://bigwww.epfl.ch/preprints/thevenaz0602p.pdf).
+This appears to be the largest source of variance in registration results, according to the experiments described below.

+The random perturbation can be made consistent between runs by setting the random seed, or disabled altogether by using dense sampling.

+Note that the SyN registration method was designed to use a densely sampled point set, and does not apply any perturbation to its sample points.

 ## Floating point precision errors

 In all scientific computing, the limited precision of floating point operations introduces variance that can be mitigated (often at the cost of performance), but usually not eliminated.
 Strategies such as [compensated summation](https://en.wikipedia.org/wiki/Kahan_summation_algorithm) exist to manage precision errors.

 Floating point precision may cause differences in the registration solution on the same images in several contexts including

 * Multi-threading.
-The exact sequence of floating point operations depends on the number of threads, as the results of computations performed in parallel are combined.
-This affects global metrics (like mutual information) but not local metrics (like cross-correlation).
+The exact sequence of floating point operations can depend on the number of threads, as the results of computations performed in parallel are combined in an undefined order.
+The Mattes Mutual Information metric is affected by this, cross correlation is not.

 * User choice of single or double precision for floating point operations.